 Petrol is cleaner burning and has less CO2 emissions and in small vehicles is quite efficient.

 The power output from a petrol engine is greater than a diesel engine however diesel produces more torque.
 High torque is important if you plan on towing anything, this is why you find most diesel engines are turbo charged, to make up for their lack in power.

 As diesel burns less efficiently than petrol, you will be putting more pressure on the engine and over the long term you will require more maintenance than a petrol car.

-If you travel small kilometers per year (15,000km or less) fuel saving on diesel don’t stack up when you pay road user charges.
+If you travel small kilometres per year (15,000km or less) fuel saving on diesel don’t stack up when you pay road user charges.

 Depreciation is a factor, a big SUV with a big petrol engine such as a 3.0L V6, although has high power also burns through the fuel, as such will depreciate faster than a smaller diesel engine as the fuel economy in the big petrol car is not great.

-If you are planning on towing anything or driving lots of kilometers per year and like to have a big car; diesel is a good choice.
+If you are planning on towing anything or driving lots of kilometres per year and like to have a big car; diesel is a good choice.

-If you don’t drive excessive kilometers, want a small car and don’t tow anything, petrol is more suitable.
+If you don’t drive excessive kilometres, want a small car and don’t tow anything, petrol is more suitable.